surajvijay96/Dashboard-Demo/README.md

 # DashboardDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4 and SpringBoot and MySQL.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run the Project in eclipse and run the server.
+Start The Mysql Database Server before running SpringBoot

 ## Code scaffolding